Badgerati/Pode/docs/Tutorials/Routes/Parameters/Body.md

 ### Deserialization with Get-PodeBodyData

-The `Get-PodeBodyData` function can also deserialize body data from requests, allowing for more complex data handling scenarios.
-This feature is especially useful when dealing with serialized data structures that require specific interpretation styles.
+Typically the request body is encoded in Json,Xml or Yaml but if it's required the `Get-PodeBodyData` function can also deserialize body data from requests, allowing for more complex data handling scenarios where the only allowed ContentTypes are `application/x-www-form-urlencoded` or `multipart/form-data`.
+This feature can be especially useful when dealing with serialized data structures that require specific interpretation styles.

 To enable deserialization, use the `-Deserialize` switch along with the following options: